noisycomputation/pymssql/README.rst

 succeeded, then the circleci build instructions are valid.

-The remainder of this document is from the upstream repository and is likely outdated.
-Szerokiej drogi.
+The remainder of this document is from the upstream repository and is likely outdated, especially as it pertains to build instructions.
+As my kinsfolk say, *szerokiej drogi*.

 Original Pymssql Readme
 =======================